This is documentation for the next version of Loki. For the latest stable release, go to the latest version.

 The Bloom Builder is a stateless horizontally scalable component and can be scaled independently of the planner to fulfill the processing demand of the created tasks.

 You can find all the configuration options for these components in the Configure section for the Bloom Builder.
-Refer to the Enable Query Acceleration with Blooms section below for a configuration snippet enabling this feature.
+Refer to the Enable bloom filters section above for a configuration snippet enabling this feature.

 Retention

-For example, in the following example, tenant A has a bloom retention of 30 days, and tenant B a bloom retention of 40 days.
+For example, in the following example, tenant A has a bloom retention of 30 days, and tenant B a bloom retention of 40 days for the {namespace="prod"}

 overrides: